 Members of the phyla Bacillota and Actinomycetota (exception: genus Mycobacterium).

-Members of the phyla Proteobacteria (exception: some members of the order Rickettsiales), Cyanobacteria and Spirochaetota.
+Members of the phyla Bacteroidota, Campylobacterota, Cyanobacteria, Fusobacteriota, Pseudomonadota (exception: some members of the order Rickettsiales), Spirochaetota and Thermodesulfobacteriota.